Teaching educators how to better serve urban students impacted by trauma.

 Feedback from Attendees

 Healthy attachments are essential for the proper development of children.
 Secure educator-student relationships can foster resilience for students to become strong, successful learners.
-Brought forth through years of personal and professional experience, the founder teaches educators and mental health professionals strategies to instill endurance and hope in vulnerable students with Adverse Childhood Experiences.
+Brought forth through years of personal and professional experience.
+Nicole Thompson teaches educators and mental health professionals strategies to effectively serve urban students with Adverse Childhood Experiences (ACEs) and Complex Trauma.

 Who Should Attend?

 Administrators, Psychologists, Counselors, Teachers, Social Workers, Behavioral Support, and Paraprofessionals.

 Reverse the Adverse encourages educators to reflect on how personal biases may dictate their interactions and expectations of students.
 Furthermore, the program teaches about trauma and how it is manifested in students.
 Given such knowledge, educators are then given specific strategies to effectively educate, empower, and instill hope in vulnerable students, which increases learning outcomes.